Use of Eye Drops During Exams

 Nearly all new patients and many returning patients receive drops during an eye examination.
 Eye drops are given for various reasons.
 Review the information below to learn why your child may be given eye drops.

-Eye Drop Use
+Why Eye Drop Are Given

 The purpose of this medication is to make it possible for the doctor to get a better look inside the eyes (by enlarging or dilating the pupils) and to determine more accurately their refractive or optical condition (so that glasses can be prescribed, if necessary).